 A 10K race, which is 6.2 miles, is ideal for experienced runners who are looking for more of a challenge.
-It’s the second most popular race after the half marathon and requires a fitness level that balances strength, energy, and endurance.
+It’s the second most popular race after the half-marathon and requires a fitness level that balances strength, energy, and endurance.

-If you’ve already done a few 5Ks and enjoy running longer distances, the 10K may a perfect next step.
+If you’ve already done a few 5Ks and enjoy running longer distances, the 10K may be a perfect next step.

 Continue reading to learn more about 10K averages and how you can build the speed and endurance needed to achieve your goal.

 Most runners who are reasonably fit and clock 15–30 miles per week can expect to finish a 10K race in 50–70 minutes.

 More advanced runners will usually finish in 43–50 minutes.
 Exceptionally fit runners can average a mile every 7 minutes, whereas more casual runners can expect to run a mile every 10–14 minutes.

 Around the world

 10K averages in the United Kingdom are similar to those in the United States, with men finishing in around 53 minutes and women finishing in around 63 minutes.

 As for 10K times worldwide, the current top-ranking men’s 10K time is held by a Ugandan runner, and the women’s highest rankings include runners from the Netherlands and Ethiopia (1).